starhopp3r/starhopp3r.github.io/_posts/2021-12-20-Install-ROS-Raspberry-Pi.markdown

 Here, the dependencies include ROS-specific tools (`rosdep`, `rosintall_generator`, and `ws_tool`) and some essential build tools like `make` and `cmake`.

-# Step 6: Set up ROS Dependency Sources
+# Step 6: Set Up ROS Dependency Sources

 First, we initialize `rosdep`, which is a ROS tool for installing dependencies: